-- 4. A state which requires the submission of part 2 information pursuant to paragraph(2) of this subsection may provide an exemption from this requirement to a seller under terms and conditions set out by the state. - 5.
-A state may require a seller which elects to file a SER to give at least three months notice of the seller's intent to discontinue filing a SER.
+- 4. A state which requires the submission of part 2 information pursuant to paragraph (2) of this subsection may provide an exemption from this requirement to a seller under terms and conditions set out by the state. - 5.
+A state may require a seller which elects to file a SER to give at least three months notice of the seller's intent to discontinue filing a SER. - D. Adopt web services as the standardized transmission process that allows for receipt of uniform tax returns and other formatted information as approved by the Governing Board.

-- D. Not after January 1, 2010 require the filing of a return from a seller that is registered under the Agreement which has indicated at the time of registration that it anticipates making no sales which would be sourced to the state under the Agreement.
-A seller shall lose such exemption upon making any taxable sales into such state and shall file a return in the month following such sale.
-A state may, but is not required to, allow a seller to regain such filing exemption upon such terms and condition as the state may impose. - E. Adopt web services as the standardized transmission process that allows for receipt of uniform tax returns and other formatted information as approved by the Governing Board.
 Such a process will provide for the filing of separate returns for multiple legal entities in a single transmission for each state and will not include any requirement for manual entry or input by the seller of any of the aforementioned information.
-This process will allow a certified service provider, a tax preparer, or any other person authorized to do so, to file returns for more than one seller in a single electronic transmission.
+This process will allow a certified service provider, a tax preparer, or

+- any other person authorized to do so, to file returns for more than one seller in a single electronic transmission.
 However, sellers filing returns for multiple legal entities may only do so for affiliated legal entities.
-States shall comply with this provision by January 1, 2019. - F. After January 1, 2010 give notice to a seller registered under this Agreement which has no legal requirement to register in the state, or a failure to file a required return and a minimum of thirty days to file thereafter prior to establishing a liability amount for taxes based solely on the seller's failure to timely file a return.
-Provided, a member state may establish a liability amount for taxes based solely on the seller's failure to timely file a return if such seller has a history of non-filing or late filing. - G. Nothing in this section shall prohibit a state from allowing additional return options or the filing of returns less frequently.
+States shall comply with this provision by January 1, 2019. - E. Give notice to a seller registered under this Agreement which has no legal requirement to register in the state, or a failure to file a required return and a minimum of thirty days to file thereafter prior to establishing a liability amount for taxes based solely on the seller's failure to timely file a return.
+Provided, a member state may establish a liability amount for taxes based solely on the seller's failure to timely file a return if such seller has a history of non-filing or late filing. - F. Nothing in this section shall prohibit a state from allowing additional return options or the filing of returns less frequently.